awsdocs/amazon-fsx-file-gateway-user-guide/doc_source/appliance-configure-ip.md

-1. Configure a static or DHCP IP address for the network port on your hardware appliance to present a file, volume, and tape gateway for applications\.
+1. Configure a static or DHCP IP address for the network port on your hardware appliance to present a file, volume, and Tape Gateway for applications\.
 This IP address must be on the same subnet as the IP address used during hardware appliance activation\.

 **To exit the gateway local console**
 + Press the `Crtl+]` \(close bracket\) keystroke\.
 The hardware console appears\.